 Regardless, you should change your air filter on a regular basis.
 With BookMyGarage, our full and major car services replace your air filter as standard, with a major service also replacing your pollen filter.
 To keep your cabin fresh and bacteria free all year, book a full or major service online now.
 Just enter your reg number and postcode to compare and save on thousands of fast fit, franchise and independent garages near you now!

-Some models have been designed to be easily accessible, with the filter hidden behind the glove box.
+Your car air filter may be hidden behind the glove box.
 Depress a couple of catches and the glove box drops out of the way, revealing the filter.
 It should slide out on a tray and can be removed and replaced using just your hands.
-However, some cars have them hidden away in the engine bay.
+However, it could also be hidden away in the engine bay.
 Tools are then required to get at them.
 In this case, any local garage will be able to remove and replace the part for you.